ECO-ACCESS Initiative

 To receive sponsorships, you must apply using one of the forms within the drop down section.
 To be eligible for EAI assistance for our programs or memberships, applicants must meet at least one of the following requirements:

-Sponsorship Opportunities FoR Groups
+Sponsorship Opportunities FoR Group Registration

-Criteria for Schools or Group Programming Eligibility:
+Criteria for Schools or Group Registration Eligibility:

 To receive sponsorship, you must apply using the form within the drop down section.
 To be eligible for EAI assistance for our programs, applicants must meet at least one of the following requirements: